comp500/Curseforge-Userscripts/README.md

 - Adds a search bar to the top navigation bar that searches mods.

 	![Search bar](images/searchbar.png)
-- Readds modpack download buttons, because they removed them.
+- Re-adds modpack download buttons, because they removed them.
 Useful for people using alternative launchers.

 	![Modpack download button](images/modpackdownload.png)
 - Adds a tab to mod and modpack pages that allows all the files to be viewed, rather than just the recent files - normally hidden behind a "View All" button